 The Bachelor of Music Composition (B.M.) degree at UofL is a four--year program of study designed to develop a high level of expertise in music composition and related skills.
 In addition, the program encourages and promotes the development of each student's individual compositional "voice" or personality.

-The composition portfolio is the audition for the composition major, and it is also the primary tool for evaluating financial support.
+Although each student must play or sing a performance audition for the School of Music, composition majors also audition by submitting a portfolio.
+The composition portfolio is one of the primary tools for evaluating financial support.
 The portfolio should contain three or four samples of original compositions, along with recordings for the same works, if possible.
 Evidence of experience using various instrumental and/or vocal combinations is helpful.
 Submit your most advanced and sophisticated work.
 If you have any questions about what to submit in the portfolio, feel free to ask questions before submitting.
-(Although each student must play or sing a performance audition for the School of Music, composition majors also audition by submitting the portfolio described above.)

 Application materials should be received by Feb.
 1 for full consideration.